aplteam/Tester2/docs/Tester2-Reference.md

 ```
     T.EditTestFunctions''                          ⍝ Edit all test cases
-    T.EditTestFunctions T.ListTestFunctions'ZZZ'   ⍝ Edit all test cases of the group "ZZZ"
+    T.EditTestFunctions T.ListTestFunctions'ZZZ'   ⍝ Edit all of the group "ZZZ"

 ```

 #### Rename a test function

-Renaming a test function is harder (and more dangerous) than you might think at first glance, hence the method `RenameTestFnsTo` is there to assist you.
+Renaming a test function is harder (and more dangerous) than you might think at first glance, hence the method `RenameTestFnsTo` is available to assist you.

 The syntax: